oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 4: Create Conditional Connections(Branches) and No Appointment Mail Activity

 Next, we need to create the Conditional Connections (branches) for this Switch Activity.
-A True False Check Activity typically has a True Branch, False Branch and a Null Branch depending on the evaluation of the Condition.
+A True False Check Activity typically has a True Branch, a False Branch, and a Null Branch, depending on the evaluation of the Condition.

 1. Going by the flowchart created earlier, if AVAILABILITY is set to BUSY, our Workflow sends a No Appointment Mail and terminates the business process.
-Otherwise it proceeds to Raise an Appointment Request for the Doctor to Approve or Reject.
+Otherwise, it proceeds to Raise an Appointment Request for the Doctor to Approve or Reject.

 2. Now, select the Connection(Arrow) leading out of the Switch Activity, **Doctor Available?**, we have created in the previous step.